Kristijan Miljević

 Kristiјan Miljević (born 15 July 1992) is a Swedish-born Serbian footballer.

 Career

 His father is from Serbia and his mother is Greek but Miljević grew up in Norrköping, Sweden where he started playing football.
 Miljević moved to PAOK youth academy at the age of 15.
 Lindö FF was his first club.
 Two years later he convinced manager Fernando Santos, now current manager in the Greece national team, that he should have a place in the team.
 He made his debut at the age of 17 against Aris.
-In August 2016 he moved to Superleague side Veria.
+In August 2016 he moved to Super League side Veria.
 After a poor season, with 14 appearances and 1 goal he left the club.
 On 17 July 2017, he joined Trikala.
 On 29 July 2018, Miljević signed with AFC Eskilstuna in Superettan, Sweden's second tier.

 On 9 April 2021, Miljević signed with Nacka Iliria.

 International career

 Coach Tomislav Sivić called him to Serbia U19.